AdobeDocs/workfront.en/help/quicksilver/workfront-basics/using-home/using-the-home-area/get-started-with-home.md

 ![](assets/calendar-home-nwe-350x114.png)

 A. Use the Calendar view to create a visual map of the work you need to complete.
-Simply click and drag work items from the Work List on to the Calendar to block out time to work.
+Simply click and drag work items from the [!UICONTROL Work List] on to the Calendar to block out time to work.

-B. Use the Calendar's sync option to sync with your Outlook calendar.
+B. Use the Calendar's sync option to sync with your [!DNL Outlook] calendar.
 Manage meetings and work all in one place.

-C. Use the Details button to open a new right panel where you can view more information about the work item.
+C. Use the [!UICONTROL Details] button to open a new right panel where you can view more information about the work item.

 D. Use the due bar to keep track of when work assigned to you is due.